tarantool/doc/doc/book/box/authentication.rst

 :ref:`examples for granting specific privileges <authentication-owners_privileges-examples-specific>`
 that a grantor -- that is, 'admin' or the object creator -- can make.

-To drop an object, users must be 'admin' or have the 'super' role.
+To drop an object, a user must be an 'admin' or have the 'super' role.
 Some objects may also be dropped by their creators.
-As the owner of the entire database, 'admin' can drop any object including other users.
+As the owner of the entire database, any 'admin' can drop any object, including other users.

 To grant privileges to a user, the object owner says :doc:`/reference/reference_lua/box_schema/user_grant`.